Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-09.md

 <!-- > -->

-**Append and imgv tag to the htmlStr**
+**Append and img tag to the htmlStr**

 Append an img tag to the htmlStr.
-This needs to be valid hTML to display the image.
+This needs to be valid HTML to display the image.

 ```JS
 function handleData(json) {